 Some agencies did offer luxury ($2000) and budget ($1300) tours.
 With the luxury packages, you will stay in luxury accommodation in Kathmandu, Lukla, Namche Bazaar, and Teng Boche with more expensive meals, I think the rest of your tour will be very similar since the tea houses where you eat and sleep are pretty stand in the rest of the villages

 With these package tours, the price does come down a bit if you are more people, the average quote for a standard package per person, 1 person $1500, 2 people $1300, 4 people $1200.

 Everest Base Camp Trek with your own staff

 $643 (hike independent) + $440 (guide) + $286 (porter) – starting from $1369

-Organising your own trek with guides and porters sound very expensive, but is actually a very affordable way of trekking.
-Many solo hikers hire a guide that doubles as company.
+Organizing your own trek with guides and porters sound very expensive, but is actually a very affordable way of trekking.
+Many solo hikers hire a guide that doubles as a company.
 A group of trekkers often share a guide making it even more affordable.
 You can hire a porter to help you carry your luggage.
 Since a porter can carry up to 25kg, 2 trekkers often share a porter.

 Hiring guides & porters for the EBC trek

 Organizing a guide in Kathmandu

 If you are going to hire your own crew doing it in Kathmandu is the most common way, few people do this online.
 You do get approached by touters or guides themselves in Kathamandu, but the safest way of doing this is by going to a local agency.
-This way you do have someone to turn to if there was a problem, your guide cannot just dissapear.
+This way you do have someone to turn to if there was a problem, your guide cannot just disappear.